 The integration solution used in this guide is called Exalate.
 It was built with these core concepts in mind allowing both teams to control their own side of the connection while collaborating flexibly with one another.

-Now let’s see how a Zendesk ServiceNow integration is done in practice.
+Now let’s see how to implement a Zendesk ServiceNow integration.

 How to Set up a Zendesk ServiceNow Integration (The Step-by-Step Process)